 Another reason to contact a lawyer immediately after your accident is the difficulty of getting medical records.
 Medical record companies are often very slow in providing the records you need to document your injuries and pursue your legal rights.
 And getting medical lien records regarding how much you owe a health insurer if you settle your case can also be very time-consuming.
 Medicare and Medicaid often take six months to provide lien amounts.
 Even private insurers can take months to gather and turn over records.
 The sooner you start the process with all these entities, the sooner you get results.
 You only have a certain amount of time after an accident to file a lawsuit.
 Otherwise, you can never sue over your injuries.
 Waiting too long to start gathering evidence and records can make it hard to meet this deadline.
 At a minimum, this delay lengthens your case, which adds to expenses and wears you out emotionally.

 If you’ve been injured by someone else’s negligence, don’t wait.
 Take the first step now by educating yourself about your rights and how to pursue your claim.
-Before you contact a lawyer, download my free legal guide “Win Your Texas Injury Case”.
+Before you contact a personal injury lawyer, download my free legal guide “Win Your Texas Injury Case”.